Glossary of entomology terms: A–C

 connexivum or connexiva (plural):- (largely in Heteroptera and similarly dorsoventrally flattened insects) the edge of the abdomen, containing the connection between the tergite and sternite.
 May be visible from above in species such as many of the Reduviidae.

 copromycetophagy:- inhabiting feces and consuming mycetes growing inside or cultivating them for feeding.

 coprophagy:- feeding on the excrements of animals.

-costa / costal area:- The leading edge of the wing.
+costa / costal area:- The front or top border of the wing.
+The leading edge of the wing, from base to apex.